 Arab is conveniently located 20 minutes south of Redstone Arsenal, one hour north of Birmingham, 2.5 hours south of Nashville, and 3.5 hours from Atlanta.

 Historic Downtown Arab and 1883 Methodist Cemetery

 Arab’s unique downtown provides shops and several interesting places to dine.
-L’Rancho Café, known for years as the Poke Salat Headquarters, is a place where you can get your fill during the city’s spring festival, named for and featuring the famous green.
-Still boasting many of the items once used in the original business, the Farmer’s Exchange building, now known as the Flower Exchange, displays a wide array of plants and flowers, as well as decorative garden items and a wide variety of exceptional gift items.
+L’Rancho Café, known for years as the Poke Salat Headquarters, is where you can get your fill during the city’s spring festival, named for and featuring the famous green.
+Still boasting many of the items once used in the original business, the Farmer’s Exchange building is now known as the Flower Exchange, which displays a wide array of plants, flowers, decorative garden items, and a variety of exceptional gift items.
 The original building was built around 1939 and provided farmers a one-stop shop where they could buy anything from chickens to milk.
-It also served as the social hub of town and you could find folks sitting in the rockers on the front “porch” trading stories and resting from the long trek into town.
+It also served as the social hub of the town, and you could find folks sitting in the rockers on the front “porch,” trading stories and resting from the long trek into town.
 Across from the old Farmer’s Exchange is Tuttle Thompson Park, where a statue of Stephen Tuttle Thompson, founder of Arab, welcomes you to the historic downtown area.

 Other Events of Note

-740 North Main Street, Arab, AL 35016 | (256) 586-3544
+740 North Main Street, Arab, AL 35016 | 256-586-3544